asmillie/task-manager-frontend/README.md

 ## Configuration

-To set the required environment variables locate the files in `~/src/app/environments/`.
-There are two files, `environment.ts` for development and `environment.prod.ts` for production.
+To set the required environment variables locate the `environments` folder under `~/src/app/`.
+Create two files, `environment.ts` for development and `environment.prod.ts` for production.
 If intending to build and run the app through Docker the production environment will be used.

+Here are the contents of each file to start with:

 `environment.ts`
 ```bash